No. 1 for MusicWe are the top-ranked Music Department in the UK.

-As you might expect, the sheer wealth of musical talent at the University means there is something for everyone - from Chamber Choir to Light Opera, Big Band to Orchestra, Rock and even a DJing Society to join.
-Many of our colleges have their own choirs, bands, orchestras and music societies too, so there are plenty of opportunities to get involved and have a go, whatever your taste in music!
+The sheer wealth of musical talent here means there is something for everyone - from Chamber Choir to Light Opera, Big Band to Orchestra, Rock and even a DJ Society you could join.

-Brass Band is a vibrant non-auditioned society maintaining the brass band tradition in the university environment.
+Brass Band is a vibrant non-auditioned society maintaining the brass band tradition.
 They rehearse weekly and were crowned UniBrass Shield Champions in 2017.

-Big Band are an auditioned, traditional 20 piece set up, regularly in demand to play at events and venues across the country including Pizza Express in London and Matt and Phreds Jazz Club.
+Big Band is an auditioned, traditional 20 piece set up, regularly in demand to play at events and venues across the country.

-Concert Band are a non-auditioned wind band; they rehearse weekly and perform traditional concert band repertoire, recently including a sell-our Broadway spectacular!
+Concert Band rehearse weekly and perform traditional concert band repertoire, recently including a sell-out Broadway spectacular!

-Durham has a rich choral tradition and this is reflected within the university.
-With seven university choirs to choose from, as well as college and chapel choirs, there is really something for everyone.
+Join a ChoirOur students celebrate the rich choral tradition, with seven university choirs to choose from, as well as college and chapel choirs.

-The Choral Society is one of Durham’s largest musical groups performing large-scale choral works termly.
+If you have experience of choral singing, you could join the Choral Society, one of Durham’s largest musical groups performing large-scale choral works every term.

 Chamber Choir is a select group of 24 of the strongest choral singers, they perform traditional choral repertoire in intimate events around Durham.

-There is also an incredible a cappella scene with three choirs: Northern lights, who sing regularly in the Gala theatre and perform at the ICCAs), Durham Dynamics, our largest a cappella choir who enjoy the richness of harmonies and Full Score Barbershop Society Durham’s newest choir.
+There is also an incredible a cappella scene with three choirs: Northern lights, Durham Dynamics and Full Score Barbershop Society, Durham’s newest choir.

-Anyone who loves music will find a supportive musical community, where you can set up your own music groups and arrange your own performances.
-If you are a soloist and want the chance to perform, you can have a slot in the Lunchtime Concert Series which are free to attend, relaxed, and showcases the variety of music Durham has to offer.
+If you love music, you'll find a supportive musical community, where you can set up your own music groups and arrange your own performances.
+If you are a soloist and want the chance to perform, you can have a slot in the Lunchtime Concert Series which are free to attend, relaxed, and showcase the variety of music Durham has to offer.

 Even more music